popCoffee/YOLO-auto-train/README.md

 (Mind the WARNING if one appears)

 You will find your images and files in the ALLrecentJpgTxt folder.

-  if everything is done right, past this line into the shell to train:
+If everything is done right, past this line into the shell to train:

 ./darknet detector train obj.data yolo-obj.cfg darknet19_448.conv.23

 You can use ' -gpus0,1 ' if you have more than one gpu at your disposal:

 ./darknet detector train obj.data yolo-obj.cfg darknet19_448.conv.23 -gpus0,1